Last updated on 30 January 2020

 During a build, you may find that excess material builds up on flat surfaces and in cavities.
 There are two ways to clean these:

 After thoroughly air-drying the parts and checking that they are free from liquid resin residue, UV post-cure the parts for 20 minutes, rotating the part once after 10 minutes.

-To increase the heat resistance and tensile strength of parts made with Somos® PerFORM Reflect, we recommend you thermally post-cure them.
+To increase the heat resistance and tensile strength of parts made with Somos® var_product, we recommend you thermally post-cure them.
 Follow these steps to thermally post-cure your parts:

 In some areas, partially cured or uncured waste UV material may be classified as hazardous waste, and requires special packaging.

 Contact the governmental or other body that regulates waste disposal in your area to determine the disposal protocols.